13 Best Campgrounds near Vancouver, BC

 If you're looking for a place to camp with your RV, look no further than Langley's Fort Camping.
 Located on the Fraser River, Fort Camping offers 156 campsites, several of which are suitable for large RVs with full hookup.

-All 156 sites offer 30 amp electricity and water, and for those who don't want to totally disconnect, Wi-Fi is available.
+All 156 sites offer 30 amp electricity and water, and for those who don't want to totally disconnect, free Wi-Fi is available.
 There's also a group campsite that can accommodate up to 30 campers, as well as five large family tent cabins, each of which can accommodate five people.